smallstep/step-kms-plugin/README.md

 ## Supported KMSs

-The following "Key Management Systems" or KMSs are supported, but not all of them provide the full functionality:
+The following Key Management Systems (KMSs) are supported, but not all of them provide the full functionality:

 * PKCS #11 modules